lemartin19/cs4550-project/proposal.md

 - How to make a directions request on the backend
 - How to translate directions response from JSON to renderer
 - How to render the directions request on the map
+- How to add click events to the map